Chapleau Airport

 📖 Plain English Explanation:

-Temporary conditions (lasting less than an hour at a time) may include: Visibility will be good at 3SM.
+Temporary conditions (lasting less than an hour at a time) may include: Visibility will be excellent at 6SM.
 Weather conditions: Light Snow.
-Broken clouds at 800 feet, Broken clouds at 2500 feet.
+Overcast skies at 800 feet.
 Instrument Flight Rules (IFR) conditions - instrument flying required.

 IFR